Getting Started

 var handleResult = await testableSaga.Handle(new MyCommand());

-If necessary, optional parameters exist to allow the use of a custom TestableMessageHandlerContext or specify custom message headers:
+Optional parameters allow using a custom TestableMessageHandlerContext or providing custom headers:

 var customHandlerContext = new TestableMessageHandlerContext();